agocs/rallycomp_py/manual.md

 - `t` allows you to enter the absolute time of the next instruction.
 Enter time in `hh:mm:ss` format, then press `[enter]`
 - `d` allows you to enter the absolute distance of the next instruction.
 Enter it in `dd.dddd` format, then press `[enter]`.
 - `c` allows you to enter the cast of the next instruction.
 Enter it in `dd.dddd` format, then press `[enter]`.
+- `p` allows you to enter a PAUSE instruction.
+Automatically sets CAST 0, distance 0, and time the indicated number of seconds after the end of the current instruction.

 Press `[space]` to turn the next instruction into the current instruction.